 Function Details Show images analysed for the current study Select a finding in the Findings List to display it in the Image Panel.
-For CXR studies, you can view: both the current image in the Image Panel, and up to three other images that have been analysed for the current study (click the Study details on the Findings List to display these images) See Study Details Panel (CXR only) on page 9.
+For CXR studies, you can view: both the current image in the Image Panel, and up to three other images that have been analysed for the current study (click the Study details on the Findings List to display these images) See Study Details Panel (CXR only) on page 15.
 For CTB studies, all of the images display in the Image Panel.
 Click and drag the Scroll thumb (or use your mouse wheel) to scroll through these images.
-See: Scroll thumb/Current slice on page 17 Slice scrollbar on page 16
+See: Scroll thumb/Current slice on page 19 Slice scrollbar on page 18 Switch between views On some clinical findings, the regions of interest may be highlighted on multiple views.
+To switch between views, click the View Switcher to navigate to other available views (the highlighted icon indicates the active view).
+For CTB studies, you can also use the Width/level to view the relevant pre-configured window presets.
+See: View switcher on page 18 Width/level on page 18 Identify the number of findings present A number displays in the following locations to indicate the number of findings identified by the AI model: beside the Modality type (total number of findings), and next to each findings group (total for that group).
+Click the down arrow beside any findings with shared localisations to view all associated findings (see Shared localisations on page 21).